Genesis G70 Performance Upgrades

 • Louder intake sounds

 Boosted Performance offers one of the best bang-for-the-buck intakes for the G70, at only $299.
 Their intake is completely open and uses S&B filters and also has some of the biggest filters on the market, resulting in the biggest airflow and performance increases.
-Gains upwards of 25whp and 25wtq can be seen when combined with a tuner, like the JB4 tuner that we discussed above.
+Gains upwards of 25whp and 25wtq can be seen when combined with a tuner, like the JB4 tuner.

 Price: $299